aleximm1/CV/README.md

 - Split off into pairs when appropriate to maximise efficiency
 - Communicated ideas effectively
 - Worked well as a team because of constant feedback

-- Completed the project on time
+#### Problem solver

+My ability to convert seemingly big challenges into smaller tasks that are well defined and achievable has greatly improved my organisation and efficiency when working on projects at Makers Academy.
+When handling smaller problems, such as errors and bugs, I aim to employ the best possible debugging processes to fix problems as quickly as possible.

 ## Projects

 #### Quizbot
 Description - A maths quiz app for the Amazon Echo.
 Collaborated with a company where we send quiz results to their api so that users can track their progress.

-Technologies - JavaScript, Node.js, AWS Lambda, Bespoken Tools, Alexa SDK, Mocha, Chai, Sinon, Request.
+Technologies - JavaScript, Node.js, AWS Lambda, Bespoken Tools, Alexa SDK, Mocha, Chai, Sinon, Request

 Timeframe - 9 Days